JoaoPedroBMoura/myFirstAndroidApp/README.md

-# My First Android Developer
+# My first android development

 | This aplication is my test for internation app.
 It have translater function, use xml string's